MacJediWizard/JAMF-Ecosystem-Analyzer-and-Report/README.md

+### Package to Policy lookup

+		Provides the following:

+		Package used or Package Not Used
+		in Policies

+		Which Policy Package is used in.
+Policies or PreStage Policies

+		Package ID

+		Package Name

+		Package File Name

+		Policy ID if used in a Policy

+		Policy Name if used in Policy

+		PreStage Policy ID if used
+		in PreStage Policy

+		PreStage Policy Name if used
+		in PreStage Policy

 ## 	How to run
 		Have python3 on your device.
 Run the script.
 Enter the information at the prompts.
 		Dependancies will be automatically installed.
 Enjoy!!!